philippeganz/chocolatey-vscode-extensions/README.md

 ## Contributing

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the Pull Request process.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct and the Pull Request process.

 ### Contributors

-- Philippe Ganz (@philippeganz)
+- Philippe Ganz @philippeganz

 ## License